stammler/leaky_dust_traps/README.md

 ## Installation

 The models contain Fortran modules that need to be compiled first.
 To do so clone the repository and run the setup script.
-A Fotran compiler is required.
+`NumPy` and a Fotran compiler is required.

 ```
 git clone git@github.com:stammler/leaky_dust_traps.git